Somatic Trauma Healing Therapy — Release What Talk Therapy Couldn't Reach

 • identify where trauma patterns began

-• release emotional charge stored in the body
+• experience trauma release therapy to safely let go of emotional charge stored in the body

 • reduce anxiety that feels random